conor-williams/AOCjava/README.md

 o unzip AOCjava-main.zip
 o unzip is a cygwin package
 o sh FIRST_JAVA.sh
+o these work with my inputfiles -- java code may need to be adjusted slightly for your input

 </pre>
 <h2>Java solutions to AOC</h2>
 <address><b>first updated 06052025@19:32</b></address><br>